Home » Cause » Let’s Break Free From Plastic Pollution

 Why support the bill?

 The Break Free From Plastic Pollution bill would significantly reduce the production of these products in the United States.
 Less plastic production will use less fossil fuels, like coal and natural gas.
-Less manufacturing of these single-use and disposable products will decrease greenhouse gas emissions, which is a major driver of climate change.
+Less manufacturing of these single-use and disposable products will decrease greenhouse gas emissions, a major driver of climate change.

 A Marine Debris team member disentangling a Laysan Albatross chick